 1: Burying an Old Refrigerator

-With this method, you basically dig a hole in the ground and lay a refrigerator into the hole horizontally.
+With this method, you dig a hole in the ground and lay a refrigerator into the hole horizontally.
 Ideally, you also add a vent to allow hot air and gases from food to exit the fridge.

 The ground is naturally cool.
 When combined with the insulation from the refrigerator, you can store vegetables in the buried fridge for a long time.

 This can also be done by burying a garbage can or other container.
-However, the fridge really works best because it is insulated.
+However, the fridge works best because it is insulated.
 See instructions on how to make a “ground fridge” here.

 2: Cold Cellar